Skip to main content

 Image from DigiDaan

 To make the visitor experience more accessible to everyone, several changes have been made to NEMO.
-For visually impaired visitors, an app is now available that allows you to navigate the entire building independently.
+An app that allows you to navigate the entire building independently is now available for visually impaired visitors.
 In addition, the lighting in the museum has also been recalibrated, colour contrasts are larger, and all texts have been adapted in an accessible font.
 In addition to these new adjustments, NEMO already offers accessibility for wheelchairs, walkers and mobility scooters (except on the rooftop plaza), a companion is allowed in for free, and staff are trained to accommodate visitors with visual impairments.